Le Cirque Las Vegas

 Chef Jonathan Doukhan works within a similar framework at Le Cirque Las Vegas.
 The menu reads as French with Italian inflections, a combination that mirrors the original Le Cirque's New York identity, where the two traditions were treated as adjacent rather than competing.
 The potato-crusted Mediterranean sea bass, consistently cited as the kitchen's signature preparation, is a good example of that approach: a technique-forward dish where the crust acts as both textural contrast and a structural element, rather than a decorative one.
 The rabbit symphony with Riesling mustard cream sauce applies similar logic, using the sauce as an integrating element across the plate rather than a garnish.

 That kind of precision in classical French execution is less common in the Las Vegas dining market than it was fifteen years ago.
 The Strip's major restaurant growth in the past decade has leaned heavily toward steakhouse formats, Japanese imports, and chef-brand extensions.
 For context on those adjacent categories, Craftsteak and Bazaar Meat by Jose Andres represent the high-end steakhouse tier, while Aburiya Raku is the reference point for serious Japanese cooking off the main corridor.
 Le Cirque occupies a different lane from all of them, and its closest comparison is arguably Bardot Brasserie, also French, also in a major Strip hotel, though the two rooms operate at different price points and formality levels.
-For a broader map of the dining options in the city, see our full Las Vegas restaurants guide.

 The Wine Program

 That kind of depth in a French-leaning cellar places Le Cirque in a different conversation from most Las Vegas hotel restaurants, which tend to maintain broader, shallower lists designed to serve high volume across many tables.
 The specialist weighting here toward Burgundy in particular signals an alignment with the French side of the kitchen's identity and gives the wine program a coherence that is less common at this scale.
-For comparison with other high-quality drinking in the city, our full Las Vegas bars guide covers the cocktail and spirits side of the market.

 The Broader Context of High-End Las Vegas Dining

 Las Vegas has become one of the more interesting test cases for how formal dining travels.
 Rooms like The French Laundry in Napa, Alinea in Chicago, Lazy Bear in San Francisco, Single Thread Farm in Healdsburg, and Atomix in New York City have built their identities around rootedness, specific sourcing relationships, and a sense of place that is difficult to replicate inside a casino.
 Le Cirque's proposition is different and does not try to compete on those terms.
-Its peer set is better framed against hotel fine dining globally, including rooms like 8½ Otto e Mezzo Bombana in Hong Kong, where European culinary traditions are transplanted into a hospitality-driven environment and succeed on the basis of technical consistency and service rather than terroir or intimacy.
+Its comparable set is better framed against hotel fine dining globally, including rooms like 8½ Otto e Mezzo Bombana in Hong Kong, where European culinary traditions are transplanted into a hospitality-driven environment and succeed on the basis of technical consistency and service rather than terroir or intimacy.

 At the accessible end of the Las Vegas dining spectrum, the Bacchanal Buffet and comparable formats represent the city's high-volume approach to satisfying diverse appetites.
 Le Cirque sits at the opposite structural end: prix-fixe sensibility, formal service, a strict dress code, and a room that seats a limited number of guests per service.
-For those planning a broader Las Vegas stay, our full Las Vegas hotels guide, our full Las Vegas wineries guide, and our full Las Vegas experiences guide offer context across categories.

 Planning a Visit